What are Congenital Anomalies?

 This type of abnormality occurs during fetal development.
 During normal development, the vaginal canal is formed from the fusion of two adjacent tubes called the Mullerian ducts.
 If these ducts fail to merge completely, the infant will be born with a “double vagina.”

-Vaginal septums can cause some problems getting pregnant and during pregnancy, but most women with vaginal septums are able to carry healthy pregnancies.
-Some areas where you may run into problems include:
+Vaginal septums can cause some problems getting pregnant and during pregnancy, but most women with vaginal septums can carry healthy pregnancies.
+Some areas where you may run into issues include:

 - Risk of premature birth and preterm labor